G-structure/rat_attack/planner/general_prompt.md

 	2. Emit:
 	•	A Repository Snapshot: top-level file map (depth 1–2), detected tools (names + versions), and any obvious gaps.
 	•	A One-sentence objective (from the operator’s instructions).
-	•	A Dry-Run Plan section in planner/progress.md with:
+	•	A `§ PLAN 001 — <objective>` section appended to planner/progress.md with:
 	•	Step id 001.
 	•	3–7 micro-steps (checkboxes, paths, commands, evidence, backout).
 	•	Links you will later fill in to planner/notes/001.md.